304 North Cardinal St.

 - Soil pH (Is the soil acidic, neutral, or alkaline…and how much?)

-- Soil Nutrients (phosphate, potassium, calcium, magnesium, sometimes nitrogen)
+- Soil Nutrients (phosphate, potassium, calcium, magnesium, and sometimes nitrogen)

 - Soil Organic Matter (how much is organics versus mineral particles?)